 Objective: Performance Measure One - Provide Availability of, and Provide Accessibility to, Decent Affordable Housing for the Residents of the City of Clearwater: 30 households will have access to affordable housing through down payment and closing cost assistance and housing for the purpose of providing decent affordable housing.
 57 households will have new or improved access to housing through the preservation of existing or creation or acquisition of additional units for the purpose of preserving and/or creating decent affordable housing.
-Outcome: 190 households served.
+140 households were provided housing counseling services and fair housing counseling classes.
+Outcome: 168 households served.
 Additional housing activities remain underway and will be reported upon project completion.

 Objective: Performance Measure Two - Prevent and Reduce Homelessness within the City of Clearwater: 480 individuals will have access to shelter facilities and beds and have access to agencies that provide homeless prevention and service programs.
-Outcome: 1,451 individuals served.
+Outcome: 1,687 individuals served.